-Cases of intestinal obstruction have been observed in ovarian cancer patients treated with rucaparib in clinical trials; 4.5% of patients experienced a serious event of intestinal obstruction, with a fatal outcome of less than 0.1%.
+Cases of intestinal obstruction have been observed in ovarian cancer patients treated with rucaparib in clinical trials; 3.5% of patients treated with rucaparib experienced a serious event of intestinal obstruction, with a fatal outcome in 1 rucaparib treated patient (less than 0.1%).
 The underlying disease may play a role in the development of intestinal obstruction in patients with ovarian cancer.
 In the event of suspected intestinal obstruction, a prompt diagnostic evaluation should be conducted, and the patient should be treated appropriately.